SOME ASK: "What, exactly, are reparations?"

 SOME MAY ASK: “Will my full contribution go to reparations?”

-Please note that a portion of monies collected in the CRF is paid annually directly to our Black and Indigenous Accountability Partners for their labor with the Collective, plus administrative costs like outreach materials and maintaining our PO Box. 💖
+Please note that when we were collecting reparations funds, a portion of monies collected in the CRF was paid annually directly to our Black and Indigenous Accountability Partners for their labor with the Collective, plus administrative costs like outreach materials and maintaining our PO Box. 💖

 SOME MAY SAY: “I'm on board!
 How do I participate?"